DitaAjiPratama/costapy-template-black-dashboard/README.md

 # CostaPy Template - Black Dashboard
-Dashboard template from [Creative Tim](https://www.creative-tim.com/product/black-dashboard#) that has been designed for CostaPy
+Modified dashboard template from [Creative Tim](https://www.creative-tim.com/product/black-dashboard#) that has been designed for CostaPy

 ## Usage